alfredocarella/simplebendingpractice/README.md

 Pull requests are welcome.
 You can also open an issue if you find a bug, or have a suggestion.
-Constructive feedback is always welcome.
+Constructive feedback is always appreciated.

 ## Copyright and License